Heat–Knicks rivalry: Background

 On March 1, 1991, Dave Checketts was named as the team president for the New York Knicks, and hired Riley as head coach for the 1992 season.
-He turned New York into contenders in a short time, culminating with an Eastern Conference championship in 1994 before losing to Houston in the 1994 NBA Finals, which denied New York from having NBA and NHL championships in the same year, as the Rangers won Game 7 of the 1994 Stanley Cup Finals over the Canucks during the Finals.
+He turned New York into contenders in a short time, culminating with an Eastern Conference championship in 1994 before losing to Houston in the 1994 NBA Finals, which denied New York from having NBA and NHL championships in the same year, as the Rangers won game seven of the 1994 Stanley Cup Final over the Canucks during the Finals.

 Unable to repeat a trip to the Finals in 1995, Riley stepped down as the Knicks' head coach.
 At the time, many speculated either that he thought the Knicks were no longer a title threat and wanted to move on, or wanted more power.
 Riley answered that question on September 2, 1995, when he took over as team president and head coach of the Miami Heat.
 His move caused some controversy, as the Knicks accused Miami of tampering while he was still under contract, which was settled after Miami sent their 1996 first round pick (#19 – Walter McCarty) and $1 million in cash to New York on September 1, 1995.
-Before the rivalry began the only notable occurrence between the teams was the Heat ending the Knicks' 15-game win streak in 1994.
+Before the rivalry began the most notable occurrence between the teams was the Heat ending the Knicks' 15-game win streak in 1994.